Frequently Asked Questions

 A: Yes!
-I use a Bose tower for gatherings such as cocktail hours and parties of 100-200 people, plus I have a back-up PA that's a little larger for use with other musicians.
+I use a Bose tower for gatherings such as cocktail hours and parties of 75-150 people, as well as a larger PA that works better for 150-200 person groups.
 For smaller parties and for ceremonies, I have a battery-powered guitar & voice amplifier (it can also be used in locations like beaches and parks where there is no access to power).
-Generally, I can handle events of up to 200 people.

 Q: Where are you based?
 Do you travel?

-A: I live right in Boston, but I'm happy to go just about anywhere!
-I don't charge extra for anything within 30 miles of home.
-Beyond that, I do ask a bit extra to cover gas/toll/parking costs.
-If it's far enough away to require flying or if booking overnight accommodations is necessary, I'd ask that you cover those costs as well.
+A: I live in the Boston area, but I'm happy to go just about anywhere!
+Most of my gigs are around Boston or within a couple hours of the city.
+If it's far enough away to require flying or if booking overnight accommodation is necessary, I would ask that you cover those costs.